top of page

 History of Land & School

-The Legacy of Our Land: From Miller's Dairy Farm to Suits Us Farm Summer Camp and Beyond
+The Legacy of Our Land: From Aboriginal Tribes to Miller's Dairy Farm to Suits Us Farm and Beyond

 Bovina Center Montessori School is situated on a beautiful farm property that has a rich history.
 Many locals know about the farm, either because they worked on the farm or visited the farm during its lifespan, and it is easy to find a someone in Delaware County who is willing to share a funny story about it too.

-As far as is known, the farm was established in the 1840s-1850s by the Miller family, who ran it as a dairy farm and kept it in their hands for generations.
+s far as is known, the original farm was established in the 1840s-1850s by the Miller family, who ran it as a dairy farm and kept it in their hands for generations.

 Over the years, the Rabeler family converted many of the existing farm structures into accommodation and communal spaces, enabling them to host over 300 overnight guests in their peak hey-days.
 They also built the property's two ponds, the pool, the tennis court, the old playground (sourced from the old one-room schoolhouse further down the road), and the handball court (which is now a mirrored wall).
 Today a popular Facebook Group exists with people linked to the old Suits Us Farm, whereon they share old stories, photos, and other memorabilia from what many claim were the best days of their lives.

-During the winter, SUNY Delhi students stayed in the camp rooms as dorms, while the summer camp was closed.
-The farm became a favorite spot for young people and many stories still circulate today, including how young men during the night would traverse the woods to try and secretly visit the college girls who lived in the big barn (now known as the Blue Barn).
+During the winter while the summer camp was closed, SUNY Delhi students stayed in the camp rooms as dorms and hunting parties would occasionally use the communal spaces.
+Suits Us Farm also hosted over the years graduation parties, weddings, square dancing, and more.
+The farm became a favorite spot for young people and many stories still circulate today, including how young men during the night would traverse the woods to try and secretly visit the college girls who lived in the Barn (also known as the Big Barn or the Blue Barn).

 The property then sat on the market for years until it was bought at an auction in 2016 by a private owner and NYC real estate developer for a fraction of its original listed price.
 At this time, the farm was in disarray, with heavily overgrown fields, buildings that had been squatted in, roofs fallen in, several water leaks and black mold.
 The new owner renovated the Main House and some of the Carriage House (aka the Pink Carriage House or Pink Barn).
 He later sold the property in 2021 to the current rental property business, who leases the property to the School.